pippinlee/space2vec-website/_posts/2018-09-02-space-2-vec-update-two.markdown

 #### Conclusion

 These past two weeks were all about understanding the data and the problem.
-We looked at the paper's random forest model and feature engineering to classify supernovas.
+We looked at the paper's random forest model and feature engineering to classify supernovae.

 We looked at understanding the paper's metrics and how they achieved them, spinning up a P2 instance on AWS to quickly get model building and building a half-decent baseline model.